 - payback periods and more.

-EnergyGrader’s recommendation library will continue to expand and provide increasingly precise recommendations over time, as it learns from users’ energy spending behaviour and building profiles.
+EnergyGrader’s (Now called DEXMA Detect) recommendation library will continue to expand and provide increasingly precise recommendations over time, as it learns from users’ energy spending behaviour and building profiles.

 Streamlined Energy Efficiency for Everyone